-Since the Moon Jae-in administration launched in 2017, South Korea’s nuclear phase-out policy has begun to take shape.
-The Korean Energy Information Agency explains the process of a democratic energy transition, and how citizen concerns are being addressed.
+The Moon Jae-in administration’s nuclear phase-out policy has begun to take shape.
+The Korean Energy Information Agency explains how citizen concerns are addressed.

 South Koreans are more concerned with air pollution than with North Korea’s nuclear weapons – and with good reason.
 On some days in Seoul, the air is too full of fine particles to go outside.
 While some blame China, about half of Korean pollution is from diesel cars and coal plants.
 Yi hyun Kang looks at what can be done.